peterk87/viral-ampliseq-assembly/README.md

 ## Testing

-Tests cases are in the subfolder `.test`.
+Tests cases are in the subfolder `test`.
 They should be executed via continuous integration with Travis CI.